 If you have a smoker you have to try this easy smoked leg of lamb roast.
 It’s rubbed with herbs, stuffed with garlic and smoked to perfection.
-The result is a tender and delicious lamb roast that’s perfect for Easter or a special spring dinner!
+The result is a tender and delicious lamb roast that’s perfect for Easter or a special family dinner!
 And this is a naturally low carb dinner so it will be great for those on a Paleo or keto diet.

 You might also like this smoked salmon recipe.

-My husband just bought a new smoker as his finally bit the dust and he smokes meat quite often.
+My husband just bought a new pellet smoker as his finally bit the dust and he smokes meat quite often.
 So when I saw some lovely lamb roasts at the grocery store I thought this would be the perfect recipe to try on his new smoker.

 OMG it was so delicious!
 Sincerely this easy smoked leg of lamb roast was one of the best I ever had.
 I stuffed it with slices of garlic (like my grandma used to do) and then rubbed herbs and spices all over it.
-The garlic and herbs cut down on the gamey flavor and them smoking just added even more flavor.

 The type of lamb roast and smoker we used.